cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 ## Introduction

-When an identifier such as a symbol (`Pi`) or an operator (`Sin`) is encountered in an expression, the Compute Engine will look up its definition in the set of known identifiers, including the Standard Library.
+When an symbol such as `Pi` or `Sin` is encountered in an expression, the Compute Engine will look up its definition in the set of known symbols, including the Standard Library.

 ### Automatic Declaration

-If the identifier is found, the definition associated with it will be bound to the identifier and used later to evaluate the expression.
+If a matching definition is found, it will be bound to the symbol and used later to evaluate the expression.

-If the identifier is not found, an automatic declaration will be made of the identifier as a symbol of type `unknown`, or a more specific type if the context allows it.
+If no definition is found, an automatic declaration will be made of the symbol with a type `unknown` or a more specific type if the context allows it.

 <ReadMore path="/compute-engine/guides/types" >
 Learn more about **types**.<Icon name="chevron-right-bold" />
 </ReadMore>

-To provide a more explicit definition for the identifier, you can [define it using a LaTeX](#definitions-using-latex) expression, or an [explicit declaration](#explicit-declarations) using the `ce.declare()` method.
+To provide a more explicit definition for the symbol, you can [define it using a LaTeX](#definitions-using-latex) expression, or an [explicit declaration](#explicit-declarations) using the `ce.declare()` method.

 ### Declarations are Scoped

-The declaration of an identifier is done within a **lexical scope**.
+The declaration of a symbol is done within a **lexical scope**.
 A scope is a hierarchical collection of definitions.

 <ReadMore path="/compute-engine/guides/evaluate/#lexical-scopes-and-evaluation-contexts" >